supernovus/simpledom/README.md

 SimpleDOM is a single file with no dependencies.
 All you need to use it, is include it and create `SimleDOM` objects instead of `SimpleXMLElement` objects, or simply use `simpledom_load_string()` or `simpledom_load_string()`.

+## Documentation

+Download PHPDocumentor (I recommend the PHAR version, 2.9.0 if using PHP 7+), and simple run it while in the directory with the SimpleDOM.php and phpdoc.dist.xml file.

+## Tests

+Download PHPUnit (once again, I recommend the PHAR version, I tested with 5.7.0), and simply run it while in the directory with the phpunit.xml file.

 ## Credits

-This library is cloned from https://code.google.com/archive/p/simpledom/ where it appears to have been worked on until 2010.
+This library was originally cloned from https://code.google.com/archive/p/simpledom/ where it appears to have been worked on until 2010.

-I have updated the tests to work with the newest versions of PHPUnit, which are bundled as a PHAR archive and don't use the `require_once` calls anymore.
+I have updated the library and the tests to work in 2016, and have added and changed a few features.

-I also added a `simpledom_import_dom()` method requested in the issue tracker on the original project.

-I may add new features and ensure it works with the newest versions of PHP as I maintain this copy on Github.

 ## License